rahulgopinath/rahulgopinath.github.io/_posts/2020-02-13-pyodide-canvas.markdown

 </textarea>
 </form>

-Install (await) -- these are installed from Javascript.
+Install (await) -- these are installed from JavaScript.
 I have not found a way to call these asynchronously from Pyodide.

 <!--